 - Despite known vulnerabilities in TLS protocol, there is no known attack that would allow a malicious agent to extract any information from your key vault when the attacker initiates a connection with a TLS version that has vulnerabilities.
 The attacker would still need to authenticate and authorize itself, and as long as legitimate clients always connect with recent TLS versions, there is no way that credentials could have been leaked from vulnerabilities at old TLS versions.

-For Azure Key Vault, ensure that the application accessing the Keyvault service should be running on a planform that supports TLS 1.2 or recent version.
+For Azure Key Vault, ensure that the application accessing the Keyvault service should be running on a platform that supports TLS 1.2 or recent version.
 If the application is dependent on .Net framework, it should be updated as well.
 You can also make the registry changes mentioned in this article to explicitly enable the use of TLS 1.2 at OS level and for .Net framework.
 To meet with compliance obligations and to improve security posture, Key Vault connections via TLS 1.0 & 1.1 will be deprecated starting on 31st May 2022 and disallowed later in the future.

 Key Vault authentication options